 As life ebbed away from his body, legend has it that he managed to kill his killer before turning into a stone.
 Luos believe this stone is the body of Luanda Magere.

 Hunters around this site believe that if they sharpen their spears on the rock, they would be easily successful in their hunting expeditions.
-This story has remarkable similarities to the biblical account of Samson whose strength was equally a well-kept secret until a woman came into the scene.
+This story has remarkable similarities to the biblical account of Samson, whose strength was equally a well-kept secret until a woman came into the scene.

-While in Kikuyuland, living among the Ngengi family, she bore a son who was named Kamau but later baptised Johnstone.
+While in Kikuyuland, living among the Ngengi family, she bore a son named Kamau but later baptised Johnstone.
 Johnstone Kamau later changed his name to Jomo Kenyatta, Kenya’s first president and the father of the current president, Uhuru Kenyatta!